Exopandora/BetterChat/README.md

 # BetterChat #
 BetterChat is an unofficial addon for TeamSpeak 5 and aims to provide a better chat experience for the TeamSpeak 5 client.
-It enables support for BBCodes, improving messages sent by TeamSpeak 3 users, and automatic rich embeds for video, audio, image and twitter content.
+It enables support for BBCodes, improving messages sent by TeamSpeak 3 users, and automatic rich embeds for any website, including dedicated embeds for video, audio, image and twitter content.
 It works in both compact and detailed view.

 ## BBCode support ##
 BetterChat readds support for BBCodes in chat, just like in TeamSpeak 3.
 Currently the following tags are supported: